ZacBlanco/zacblanco.github.io/education/social-psychology/notes-2.md

 **Impression Management Theory**: What matters is not a motive to be consistent, but a motive to appear consistent.

-**Self Esteem Theories**: People will will change their attitudes if it can bolster their self-esteem.
+**Self Esteem Theories**: People will change their attitudes if it can bolster their self-esteem.

 ## Conformity and Compliance